-Huda Hassan is a writer and cultural critic in New York City.
+Huda Hassan is a writer and cultural critic.

-Huda teaches media and cultural studies at New York University and received the 2025-2026 New York Public Library’s Schomburg fellowship for her writing.
+Huda was a Visiting Assistant Professor at New York University (2022-2025) and is a recipient of the New York Public Library’s Schomburg fellowship for her writing and research.

 Huda is writing a book of essays on cities and grief (McClelland & Stewart, 2027).
 She is represented by Ron Eckel (Cooke McDermid).